Battle of Ipsus: Second phase

 It is not explicitly stated by Plutarch, but it has been assumed that the two phalanxes engaged each other during the battle.
-If this was the case, then the Antigonid strategy would have been for Demetrius to take his cavalry and attack the rear of the allied phalanx; or alternatively, return to station on the right wing and protect the Antigonid phalanx's flank.
+If this was the case, then the Antigonid strategy would have been for Demetrius to take his cavalry and attack the rear of the allied phalanx, or, alternatively, to return to station on the right wing and protect the Antigonid phalanx's flank.
 However, Demetrius found himself unable to return to the battlefield because of the deployment of 300 elephants in his path.
 The ancient sources repeatedly emphasise the effect of elephants on horses, which are alarmed by the smell and noise of elephants and are loath to approach them.
 Demetrius would not have been able to take his horses through the line of elephants, nor manoeuvre around such a large quantity of elephants.
 This 'elephant manoeuvre' was the decisive moment in the battle, but it is not clear how it came about; Plutarch only says that "the [allied] elephants were thrown in his way".
 If the elephants had indeed been held in reserve, then it might have been relatively straightforward to deploy them, but as discussed, it is not clear why so many elephants would have been held in reserve.
 However, it is also possible that the deployment of the elephants was a piece of improvisation during the battle, though moving such a large number of elephants in such a coordinated manoeuvre in the middle of the battle would have been difficult.
 Since he was the only allied commander with significant experience of handling elephants, it has been assumed that Seleucus was responsible for this manoeuvre.

 With Demetrius now isolated from the battlefield, the Antigonid phalanx was exposed on its right flank.
 Plutarch describes what followed:

 The Antigonid phalanx and Allied phalanx engaged in a stiff and chaotic fight.

 This move against the Antigonid right flank probably involved detaching cavalry from the allies own right wing, including Seleucus's horse-archers, who could rain down missiles on the immobile phalanx.
 The morale of the troops appears to have collapsed, and it seems that some of the heavy infantry either defected to the allied side or otherwise fled.
 Antigonus, stationed in the centre, tried to rally his men, hoping for Demetrius's return.
 However, he was gradually surrounded by allied infantry and eventually killed by several javelins thrown by allied skirmishers.
 With the death of its commander, the Antigonid battle-line dissolved, and the battle effectively ended.